-While we generally won’t reject your app for poor content design or assets.
-A well-thought-out experience is a benefit for both the developer and end-user.
+Typically your app will not be rejected for poor content design or assets.
+However, a well-thought-out experience is a benefit for you and your users.

 This page will focus on suggestions for your app’s content.
-Please see the Best Practices guide for an in-depth look at what makes good VR.
+See the Best Practices guide for an in-depth look at what makes good VR.

 Application names are one of the first items the review teams look at when they receive a submission.
 The name of an app should tie into your app story and hint towards the in app experience.